AccuWeather Forecast: Cloudy start, sunny afternoon

-VIDEO: Meteorologist Drew Tuma has your AccuWeather Forecast
+VIDEO: Meteorologist Frances Dinglasan has your AccuWeather forecast

-Early morning clouds pull back to the coast for a sunny afternoon.
-Highs range from the mid 60s to the mid 90s.
-Tonight expect a mostly cloudy coastline with patchy fog around the Bay.
-Lows drop into the low 50s to low 60s.
+Today begins with grey skies changing to sunshine mid morning and into the afternoon.
+Highs range from the low 60s to low 90s.

 Radar: LiveDoppler7 radar images